sam-shridhar1950f/konnect-cs/README.md

 <p>
   The code in this repository was a software engineering project in the <a href="https://www.gcpsk12.org/gsmst">GSMST</a> engineering fair.<br/>
-  Konnect is an intelligent, affordable assistive wearable made in the .NET framework.
+  Konnect is an intelligent, affordable assistive wearable constructed in the .NET framework.
 </p>

 <br/>